Juanvvc/cybersec/slides/02-BlueTeam.md

 > https://www.youtube.com/watch?v=ASsJKc6HCf8

 <!--
-In this meme, Hitler is a CISO during a red team exercise
+In this video, Hitler is a CISO (Chief Information Security Officer) during the aftermatch of a red team exercise

 There are lots of information in this video.
 Every sentence introduces an important concept for the blue team.
-Our goal is understanding all of these jokes.
+Our goal of this sessions is understanding all of these jokes.

 Transcript: